jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (ca) any person engaged by the chief executive under section 207F to exercise a power of investigation to assist in the investigation of a building failure; and
   (cb) a responsible person under subpart 6B of Part 2 and any person engaged or authorised by a responsible person under that subpart to exercise a power under that subpart; and
+  (cc) a constable who exercises a power under section 133BR; and (cd) any person engaged by the chief executive to assist the chief executive in relation to decisions to be made under section 22(1) or 25B; and
-  (cc) a constable who exercises a power under section 133BR; and (d) any member, employee, or agent of a territorial authority or regional authority; and (e) any member of a committee appointed by the chief executive, a territorial authority, or a regional authority.
+  (d) any member, employee, or agent of a territorial authority or regional authority; and (e) any member of a committee appointed by the chief executive, a territorial authority, or a regional authority.
 (2) No civil proceedings may be brought against a person to whom this section applies for any act done or omitted to be done by that person in good faith under this Act.